petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/managing-data-sources.md

 # Managing Data Sources

-After [connecting data sources](../connecting-data-sources.md) to your workspace, you can view and make changes to them from the settings page.
+After [connecting Liferay DXP](../getting-started/connecting-liferay-dxp-to-analytics-cloud.md) to your workspace, you can view and make changes to them from the settings page.
 Navigate to *Settings* &rarr; *Workspace Data* &rarr; *Data Sources*.

 ![See the list of connected data sources in settings.](./managing-data-sources/images/01.png)